 - Responses will often clump around round numbers such as multiples of ten due to rounding/uncertainty; point estimates may, therefore, be approximate, which means that Likert scales may save time and effort without losing precision.
 Another option is to use a series of questions rather than just a single point estimate to get a more precise estimate; see Bruine de Bruin (2011) for more information.

-- Using vignettes can be a useful tool to improve the inter-comparability of different samples across time or across contexts.
-For more information see the recent World Bank post on using vignettes to anchor subjective responses
+- Using vignettes can be a useful tool to improve the inter-comparability of different samples across time or contexts.
+For more information see the recent World Bank post on using vignettes to anchor subjective responses.

-- Have a data security plan and assure respondents that information will be private.
-Also think about the best setting for your survey; it should be somewhere private and comfortable, where peers will not be able to hear or influence responses
+- Have a data security plan and assure respondents that information will be kept private.
+Also think about the best setting for your survey; it should be somewhere private and comfortable, where peers will not be able to hear or influence responses.

-- Collect data through online surveys or self-administered modules, which may limit the level of embarrassment that respondents feel in giving an accurate answer
+- Collect data through online surveys or self-administered modules, which may limit the level of embarrassment that respondents feel in giving an accurate answer.
+A recent innovation in self-administered modules is Audio Computer Assisted Self-Interviewing (ACASI): see Mind and Body Research Group’s guide for practical implementation tips, and Cullen (2020) for a randomized comparison of ACASI against standard direct face-to-face survey methods and list randomization.

 - Use indirect or non-survey techniques to gather the information.
 These could include:

-- Random response method (example, Blair, Imai, and Zhou 2015) The respondent flips a coin and answers ‘yes’ if they get heads or gives their actual response if they get tails.
-Researchers know 50 percentage points of the proportion of respondents who said yes come from the random flipping of the coin; the remaining ‘yes’ responses are an approximation of the true proportion that would say yes
+- Random response method (for example, Blair, Imai, and Zhou 2015, and Chuang et al. 2020): The respondent flips a coin and answers ‘yes’ if they get heads or gives their actual response if they get tails.
+Researchers know 50 percentage points of the proportion of respondents who said yes come from the random flipping of the coin; the remaining ‘yes’ responses are an approximation of the true proportion that would say yes.

 - Other techniques include polling booths, revealed preference approaches; mystery clients (see also this summary); incognito enumerators, bio-markers such as BMI or HIV tests; mechanical tracking devices; satellite imagery; implicit association tests; lab experiments and games; and random spot checks.